N.S. senator calls for Canada to officially recognize Emancipation Day | CBC News

 "I can't even imagine how our ancestors did survive with what little resources they had," she said.

 Thomas Bernard said it's important to remember that Emancipation Day wasn't just a celebration 186 years ago.
-It was a call to action, and one that must continue all these years later as Black people continue to face racism and violence, she said.
+It was a call to action — and one that must continue today as Black people continue to face racism and violence, she said.

 Afua Cooper, a professor at Dalhousie University in Halifax, spoke about the roots of contemporary racism during the panel discussion last week.
-Cooper also chaired the panel that looked into the Dalhousie's links to slavery and has called for the institution, and the province, to apologize for the impact of slavery on Nova Scotia.
+She also chaired a panel that looked into Dalhousie's links to slavery and has called for both the institution and the province to apologize for the impact of slavery on Nova Scotia.

-Toronto MP Majid Jowhari has introduced a new motion in the House of Commons to have Emancipation Day nationally recognized.
-Thomas Bernard said she expects that motion will come before the house this fall.
+Majid Jowhari, a member of Parliament for Richmond Hill, Ont., near Toronto, has introduced a new motion in the House of Commons calling for Emancipation Day to be recognized across the country.
+Thomas Bernard said she expects that motion will come before MPs this fall.

 She said she'll keep fighting until the goal of a nationally recognized Emancipation Day is achieved.